 - CV Drop

-Digital marketing currently employs over 1.5 million people in the UK – a number that is steadily growing year-on-year.
+The digital marketing industry currently employs over 1.5 million people in the UK – a number that is steadily growing year-on-year.

 A career in digital marketing offers graduates a fast-paced working environment, exposure to brand new technologies, and the chance to work with a number of forward-thinking individuals on a daily basis.
 Yet within the industry there are a huge variety of career paths, suited to a range of skill sets, and to very different personality types.
 Here are just a few of them: